Chapter 2.78

 B. Trial attorney’s qualifications according to severity or type of case:

-1. Death Penalty Representation.
-Each attorney acting as lead counsel in a death penalty case shall meet the following requirements:
+1. Adult Felony – Life Without Parole and Murder Cases.
+Each attorney acting as lead counsel in a murder case shall meet the following requirements:

 a.
 The minimum requirements set forth in subsection (A)(1) of this section; and

 c.
-Have prior experience as lead counsel in no fewer than 10 jury felony trials which were tried to completion; and
+Have prior experience as lead counsel in no fewer than four adult felony trials in which the state has rested, at least one of which was submitted to a jury and at least one of which was a Class A felony.

 2. Adult Felony Cases – Class A Felonies or Persistent Offender Representation.
 Each attorney representing a defendant accused of a Class A felony or each attorney acting as lead counsel in a case where the defendant is subject to sentencing under RCW 9.94A.570 shall meet the following requirements: